In this beginner yoga sequence, we increase flexibility in muscles throughout the body and get to know some of the basic yoga poses.

 If tight hips are an issue for you, cycle through multiple different hip-opening sequences so that you don’t get stuck in repeating patterns.

-In this sequence we open up the hip flexors, stretch the chest and activate the glutes, in preparation for one of the deepest yoga backbends.
+In Wheel Prep, we open up the hip flexors, stretch the chest, loosen up the shoulders and activate the glutes, in preparation for Wheel pose.

 Depending on the flexibility of your quads and hip flexors, this sequence is either going to be incredibly hard or a walk in the park.